 A native of Buena Vista, Hand was a standout soccer player at Parry McCluer High School where he earned all-district honors and was the team captain in 2007.

-Hand and his wife, Danielle, reside in Lynchburg, Va.
+Hand and his wife, Danielle, reside in Buena Vista, Va.

 Chris Teerlink enters his first season as an assistant coach for the Southern Virginia men’s soccer program.